+This Explore Lhasa tour, takes travellers a step back to ancient times.
+One can witness the rich Tibetan culture and traditions along with the unique lifestyles and mystifying rituals during their tour in Lhasa.
+There are lots of traditional and ethnic places to be visited during this tour.
 We visit Jokhang Temple (known as the house of wisdom) Barkhor Street, Drepung Monastery, Sera Monastery and the Grand Potala Palace are some of the highlights of this city tour.
 There is a lot to learn and explore in this city.
 One can spend quality time exploring this city's history and understanding the unique lifestyle of its people.
 Touring this city is a learning experience in itself.
 So, if you are seeking for a holiday cum adventure cum learning tour then Tour to Lhasa city is the perfect option for you.

 Note: Your safety is of the utmost concern whilst you are travelling with Adventure Club Trek.
 We will make every effort possible to follow the original itinerary but we reserve the right to change that itinerary if a segment of it becomes a safety issue.
 Certain mountain regions are remote, natural disasters can happen, weather conditions can decline and there can be illness or an injury.
 To avoid dangerous situations we may occasionally have to make changes to the itinerary to ensure everyone’s safety.
 That having been said, Adventure Club Trek will strive to provide you with the best possible trekking experience and to keep your safety our number one priority.
 We thank you for your understanding.